 None of this matters if the siblings don’t actually have an understanding of what it means to problem solve.
-If they don’t have that deeper understanding and those skills needed to be able to solve problems together.
+If they don’t have that deeper understanding and those skills needed to solve problems together.

-I am not just some fancy smancy professional touting the best case scenarios.
+I am not just some fancy shmancy professional touting the best case scenarios.

-Instead, I am someone who has been in the trenches with you and as a sibling, myself who was raised with someone who was incredibly aggressive and hurtful.
+Instead, I am someone who has been in the trenches with you and had a sibling who was incredibly aggressive and hurtful.

 I’m also raising three super kids of my own who struggle with different things.